nzws/turbo-workers-cache/README.md

 ### Setup turborepo client

-1. Login to the custom cache server: `https://<custom domain>/login`
+1. Login to the custom cache server via the browser: `https://<custom domain>/login`
 2. Once logged in, copy the displayed `TURBO_TOKEN` and `TURBO_API`.
-3. When using Turborepo, the copied values are set as environment variables.
+3. Set the copied values as environment variables when using Turbo cli.
 4. Also, if you are sharing the cache with other users, set the team ID in the `TURBO_TEAM` environment variable.
 The team ID can be freely chosen, but it must start with `team_`.

 ## Tips